 Your business model encompasses all the reasons behind how your company makes money, how you interact with customers, and how you create value for the people you serve.

 Having a business model is an important part of building a successful business.
-(Seventeen percent of startups fail, according to CB Insights, for failing to have one.)
-But adapting it is important, too.
+(17 percent of startups fail, according to CB Insights, for failing to have one) But adapting to it is important, too.
 As shopper tastes change, trends fade, or new markets open up, your business may have to evolve with the times and find new ways to meet customer needs.